-We have shared here date and timings of the Winter Solstice 2016 and also some interesting facts and figures on Winter Solstice.
+We have shared here date and timings of the Winter Solstice 2017 and also some interesting facts and figures on Winter Solstice.
 This largely observed astronomical phenomenon is also known as December Solstice which marks the shortest day and the longest night of the year.
 The Winter solstice happens in December for the Northern Hemisphere while in the month of June for the Southern Hemisphere.
-We will bring you the exact dates and timings of the Winter Solstice 2016 worldwide in this post for the Northern Hemisphere.
+We will bring you the exact dates and timings of the Winter Solstice 2017 as well as you can also check first day winter 2017 worldwide in this post for the Northern Hemisphere.
 After the occurrence of the winter solstice, the shift in the season takes place making the days get longer and nights shorter.

 The Winter Solstice is a special moment of the year for some cultures which dates back event to the Neolithic ages.
 Many cultural and mythological beliefs whirl around the December Solstice.
 Feestdagen Nederland is also have been published for the same purpose.
 Get the newest calendar so you can enjoy the holidays and vacation.